bioruby/bioruby-phyloxml/README.md

 ## Copyright

-Copyright (c) 2009 Diana Jaunzeikare.
-See LICENSE.txt for further details.
+Copyright (c) 2009 Diana Jaunzeikare and BioRuby project.
+See COPYING or COPYING.ja for further details.